SSO is a Safety Organization and, as such, the following details reflect SSO's concerns with controlling safety.

-The SSO application forms for a proposed solo-swim on the Great Lakes are part of the information package "SSO Regulations and Information".
+The SSO application forms for a proposed solo-swim or relay on the Great Lakes are part of the information package "SSO Regulations and Information".
 Apart from the application forms and medical forms, the package contains extensive information on planning a swim, currents in Lake Ontario, training, codes of behaviour in the boats, nutrition, and many other aspects.
-This package is available either online for free, or by mail from the SSO Secretary at a cost of $50 Canadian.
-Send cheque or money order payable to "Solo Swims of Ontario" and address the request to:
+This package is only available online.

 Costs for a Swim

 As a guide to potential aspirants, the following fees (Canadian dollars) and requirements are necessary for an SSO-monitored swim:

 $750 - $1,250 Swim Registration fee depending upon the swim - refer to the SSORI.

 $100 Optional Recording Fee for a Trial Swim on a recognized course - e.g. a 10-12-mile Lake Erie trial swim to qualify for a Lake Ontario swim.